How to Get a Duplicate RC Online & Offline?

 What is a Duplicate RC?

-A duplicate Registration Certificate (RC) is an official copy of your vehicle's original RC, issued by the Regional Transport Office (RTO).
-It serves as legal proof of vehicle ownership.
-It contains crucial information about the vehicle, such as its registration number, chassis and engine numbers, as well as the name and address of the owner.
+A duplicate Registration Certificate (RC) is an official copy of your vehicle's original RC book issued by the RTO.
+It serves as legal proof of ownership and contains details like registration number, chassis and engine numbers, and the owner's name and address.

-Driving without a valid RC can result in fines and legal complications.
-If your original RC is lost, damaged, or worn out, you must apply for a duplicate RC book or do a RC card download to continue riding legally.
+Driving without a valid RC can lead to fines and complications.
+If your original RC card is lost, damaged, or worn out, you must apply for a duplicate RC or download RC online to continue riding legally.

 When & Why Would You Require a Duplicate RC?